Quick start for internal suppliers

 Video: Learning about service

-Watch the following video (2:47) for highlights of the features that you use to create service catalog items.
-The video contains no audio, but provides helpful text.
+Watch the following video (2:47) for highlights of the features that you use to create service catalog items:

 Essential tasks as an internal service supplier administrator